 You must pay any ProQuest fees directly online.
 The amount charged will depend on the publishing options you choose.
 GW recommends students choose the Open Access option in the interest of making their scholarship as accessible as possible.

 Accepted dissertations and any accompanying illustrations become the property of the University.
 The University is to be given credit for material used in the publication of any portion of a dissertation, whether as a direct quotation or as an adaptation.

 The Doctor of Psychology (Psy.D.)

-The program leading to the degree of Doctor of Psychology requires the satisfactory completion of a minimum of 83 credit hours of approved graduate course work.
-A maximum of 12 credit hours may be taken in courses offered by the other affiliated members of the Consortium of Universities.
-Doctor of Psychology degree candidates have an overall five-year (10 semester) time limit for completion of all course requirements.
+The Doctor of Psychology degree requires the satisfactory completion of a minimum of 83 credits of approved graduate coursework.
+You may take a maximum of 12 credits in courses offered by the other affiliated members of the Consortium of Universities of the Washington Metropolitan Area.

 Major Area Paper

-If you complete your MAP prior to the start of the semester in which you will begin your internship, you will be permitted to register for a special section of the zero-credit Continuous Enrollment course for the duration of your internship.
-If your MAP is not complete by the start of the semester in which you begin your internship, you are required to register for 1 credit of Continuing Research (CR).
-Your registration cannot be changed in the middle of a semester, so if you complete your MAP after the semester has started you must remain registered for CR.
-However, you may register for the zero-credit Internship course in subsequent semesters.
+If you complete your MAP prior to the start of the semester in which you will begin your internship, you will be permitted to register for a special section of the zero-credit internship course for the duration of your internship.
+If your MAP is not complete by the start of the semester in which you begin your internship, you are required to register for 1 credit of continuing research (CCAS 0940).
+Your registration cannot be changed in the middle of a semester.
+If you complete your MAP after the semester has started, you must remain registered for continuing research; however, you may register for the zero-credit internship course in subsequent semesters.

-Your MAP must be complete by April 1 in order for you to walk in the Spring Doctoral Hooding Ceremony and other graduation ceremonies.
-If your MAP is not complete by April 1, you will be invited to attend the Hooding Ceremony in the following year.
+Your MAP must be complete by April 1 if you wish to participate in the spring Doctoral Hooding Ceremony and other graduation ceremonies.
+If your MAP is not complete by April 1, you will be invited to attend the Doctoral Hooding Ceremony in the following year.